eliasright/Customer/README.md

 ### A. Determining the Optimal Number of Clusters

-The process of identifying the optimal number of clusters for segmentation is a critical step.
+The process of identifying the optimal number of clusters for segmentation is tricky.
 Without domain knowledge, I utilized the Elbow Method.
 Mathematically determine each points diminishing rate of variance reduction with increasing cluster numbers.
 This analysis robustly suggests that the optimal number of clusters (K) is three for our customer data.
 Graph below shows the "Knee Point" and Distortion at each point.
+So 3 was chosen as the number of cluster to investigate.

 ![Knee Point Graph](https://github.com/eliasright/Customer/assets/151723828/7a3c9cf5-c25e-4e64-af8b-8cb95e70c024)

 ### B. Implementation of K-Means Clustering Algorithm

 I used the K-Means clustering algorithm to segment the customer dataset.
 K-Means is known for its efficiency and clear clustering, making it suitable for processing large data volumes.
-It helps identify distinct customer groups, which is crucial for targeted marketing strategies.
+It helps identify distinct customer groups.

-In the clustering process, I excluded features related to campaign interactions (`Campaign 1` to `Campaign 5` and `Latest Campaign`) to avoid overfitting and bias in predictive modeling.
+In the clustering process, I excluded features related to campaign interactions (`Campaign 1` to `Campaign 5` and `Latest Campaign`) to avoid overfitting and bias in the predictive modeling.
 This exclusion ensures the segmentation results are unbiased and the predictions about customer engagement with `Latest Campaigns` are accurate.

 To reduce the dataset's dimensionality with minimal information loss, I applied Principal Component Analysis (PCA).
 I found that seven principal components represent over 70% of the dataset's variability, reducing the original 28 features to seven and simplifying the dataset while preserving its interpretability.

 After applying PCA, I used the K-Means algorithm to form three clusters.
 I then applied PCA again for a three-dimensional visualization of the customer groups, providing a clear and informative view of the clustering.

 ![3D Clusters Visualization](https://github.com/eliasright/Customer/assets/151723828/0c6a2920-8cc7-49b7-bf7a-97e5efbddf80)

-This approach to segmentation provides valuable insights for developing personalized marketing strategies tailored to each customer segment's specific needs and characteristics.

 ## 3. Customer Profiling